Scawtishh/Odin-Landing-Page-Assignment/README.md

 # Odin-Landing-Page-Assignment

-This will be my Assignment repo
+This is my completed assessment for the Landing page, I chose to simply try and create the supplied design